dayjiet/Project2CoffeeMachine/README.md

 ## Usage

 1. Clone the repository to your local machine.
-2. Compile and run the Main.java file.
+2. Compile and run the StoreCoffeeMachineData.java file.
 3. Follow the on-screen instructions to perform the desired action.

 ## Note